avpizarro/employeedirectory/README.md

 ## Installation

-Visit this link to start using the app :link:
+Visit this link to start using the app :link: https://quiet-beyond-63990.herokuapp.com/

 ## Usage

-On start the Random User API will be called and as an example the information of 20 employees will be displayed.
+On start the Random User API will be called and, as an example, the information of 20 employees will be displayed.
 Input any information (ex: name, country...) and press search to find an employee.
 You can also sort the directory by name, email, date of birth or address.

 ## License